Concept | Scenarios#

 Note

-Different types of triggers may be available depending on your license.
+Different types of triggers may be available depending on your license and profile.

 Dataiku screenshot of different triggers available in a scenario.